Bhuj: Demographics

 In 2011 the population of Bhuj was 213,514, which consisted of 111,146 males and 102,368 females.
-A 2003 source reported that 24% of Bhuj's population was Muslim.

-The slums of Bhuj are inhabited primarily by Muslims, Dalits and other minorities.
-For example, in the slums of Western Bhuj, an estimated 80% of the population is Muslim.
+Language

+According to the 2011 Census, Gujarati speakers are a majority in Bhuj, followed by Kachchhi, Hindi and others.

 Culture

-Bhuj is a famous destination within India for observing the historic craftsmanship of the Kutch region, including the textile crafts of bandhni (tie-dye), embroidery, and leatherwork.
+Bhuj is a famous destination within India for observing the historic craftsmanship of the Kutch region, including the textile crafts of bandhni (tie-dye), embroidery, Rogan art and leatherwork.
 Artists of nearby villages bring their artwork for sale in 'Bhuj Haat', which is situated near Jubilee Ground.
 Locals often visit Hamirsar Lake for relaxation in natural surroundings.

 Bhuj is also famous for its regional cuisine, especially Pakvans, chikki, Kutchhi Dabeli, (a vegetarian burger made with mashed potato, cooked with masala curry and chutneys), and regional Gujarati sweets.

 Media and communications

 State-owned All India Radio has a local station in Bhuj which transmits various programmes.
 Local TV channels and newspapers are the most popular media.